-A total of 155 participants completed the training.
+A total of 143 participants completed the training during this reporting period.
 Prior to starting the training, participants were asked to complete a voluntary pretest survey for program evaluation.
 At the end of the training, participants were directed to a posttest survey, after which they were provided with a certificate of completion.
 The purpose of these survey tools was to assess changes in participants' knowledge, readiness, and confidence that were associated with the training.

-One hundred and five participants completed the voluntary pretest, of whom 68.6% affirmed living or working in Dearborn County.
-Then, 155 participants completed the posttest.
-We were able to confidently match the responses from 66 participants who completed both surveys.
+Seventy-eight participants completed the voluntary pretest, of whom 60.3% affirmed living or working in Dearborn County.
+Then, 143 participants completed the posttest.
+We were able to confidently match the responses from 36 participants who completed both surveys.
 The matched data were analyzed using the Wilcoxon signed - rank tests or McNemar's Tests as appropriate based on the format of the question.